appcat-io/appcat-corporate-website/README.md

+# AppCat corprate marketing website.
+## Made with CodyFrame
-# 🐞 Gulp starter template for CodyFrame
+## 🐞 Gulp starter template for CodyFrame

 To start your web project, run the following two commands:
 1. Install the node modules.